whamtet/simpleui/README.md

 [:script "alert('Application successful')"]
 ```

 You can also mix scripts with visual content.
+Once you're inside Javascript you can invoke SimpleUI with the HTMX commands [ajax](https://htmx.org/api/#ajax) and [trigger](https://htmx.org/api/#trigger).

 <!-- TOC --><a name="unsafe-html"></a>
 ### Unsafe HTML